Fox FamilyTreeDNA Project Website

-Family Tree DNA has recently upgraded their "Family Finder" application to an Illumina chip. testing more SNPs and you can find a link to it on your personal webpage.
-Family Finder is less expensive than Relative Finder but also somewhat less comprehensive in that chromosome Y and mtDNA are not included and no medical interpretation is provided.
-Both test the 22 autosomal chromosome pairs and chromosome X on some 600,000 selected sites where single nucleotide polymorphisms (SNPs) have been known to occur.
+Family Tree DNA has upgraded their "Family Finder" application to an Illumina chip, testing more SNPs, and you can find a link to it on your personal webpage.
+Family Finder is less comprehensive than Relative Finder in that chromosome Y and mtDNA are not included and no medical interpretation is provided.
+Currently, Relative Finder at 23andMe is less expensive.
+Both test the 22 autosomal chromosome pairs and chromosome X on some 1,000,000 selected sites where single nucleotide polymorphisms (SNPs) have been known to occur.
 Where identical segments of sufficient length are identified between two participants on one of their chromosome pairs, an estimate of the degree of relatedness is provided and the location and length of the matching segment(s) is provided.
 It is then up to the two participants to find out who the common ancestor was.

 Your project administrators have had some experience with both Relative Finder and Family Finder and have learned some things about both their power and their limitations:

 (1) They require intensive effort by the participants to supply and match ancestral names and locations.
 In this respect Family Finder could have an advantage in that Family Tree DNA participants are easier to contact and may well be more oriented towards building family relationships than 23andMe participants.
 23andMe is trying to improve this situation.

 (2) Both get pretty hit or miss beyond third cousins.
 Testing of multiple related family members may well be helpful in achieving success.

 (3) Both males and females participate equally and the number of possible surnames increases exponentially as the generations back to the common ancestor go up.